 But Nicodémus, Ariane and Tuk were far from the only ones who needed to go to the village of Trall.

-Serena, priestess of Axliom, God of Nature and Plants, had also been sent on a mission by her temple.
-At night, on a full moon, crossing the forest of Jaras on her way to Deer Antler Inn, where she had to go to meet someone, Serena encountered an unknown man bitten by a werewolf.
+Serena, priestess of Axliom, God of Nature and Plants, had also been sent on a mission by her temple: bringing a special purse to another temple of Axliom, in the Gonthor mountains.
+To that end, she decided to go to Deer Antler Inn, in the village of Trall, and find the best guide in the region: Mark Longfellow.
+At night, while crossing the forest of Jaras on her way to Deer Antler Inn, Serena encountered an unknown man bitten by a werewolf.

 While Serena tried to cure his wounds, the man began his transformation.
-Once completely transformed, he tried to catch Serena, who was now fleeing for her life.
+Once completely transformed, this new werewolf tried to catch Serena, who was now fleeing for her life.
 Serena stumbled upon a scene involving Orin of Mendor and a few bandits.

 Orin of Mendor

-Right-hand man of Ennis, baron of Mendor, Orin was set to meet Nicodemus at Deer Antler Inn, and was crossing the forest of Jaras, on his way to Trall.
-His trip had been interrupted by bandits, but before anyone had time to act, Serena jumped in, then the werewolf who was hunting her.
+Right-hand man of Ennis, baron of Mendor, Orin was crossing the forest of Jaras, on his way to Trall, to meet Nicodemus at Deer Antler Inn.
+His trip had been interrupted by bandits, but before anyone had time to act, Serena jumped in, closely followed by the werewolf who was hunting her.

-The werewolf maimed the bandits, and while the surviving bandits were fleeing, Orin planted his sword into the werewolf’s heart, which had the effect of immobilizing it, though not killing it, since the sword wasn’t made of silver.
+The werewolf began maiming the bandits, and while the survivors were fleeing, Orin planted his sword into the werewolf’s heart, which had the effect of immobilizing it, though not killing it, since the sword wasn’t made of silver.
 Orin then went with Serena to Deer Antler’s Inn.